 Subsection 4.
 The Danish Maritime Authority may order a party that markets a vessel or a product referred to in subsection 1 and which may, if used in accordance with its intended purpose, present a danger to health, safety or the environment to take the necessary measures to avert such a danger.
-It may, i.a., order
+It may, inter alia, order rules shall not apply or shall not apply to their full extent.
+In this connection, due regard shall be paid to the protection against pollution, health and safety conditions and the type and use of the ship.